The complete range of coaxial connectors from SSB

 FME

-FME stands for "For Mobile Equipment" connector was a standard connector in GSM communication until 4G was introduced.
-The FME connector is designed up to approx. 2Ghz due to the rise of 4G, 2600 MHz is also used, making it less suitable.
-As a result, the FME connector is mainly used for all 2G and 3G modems.
+FME stands for "For Mobile Equipment."
+The connector was a standard connector in GSM communications until the introduction of 4G.
+The FME connector was designed for approximately 2 GHz.
+With the advent of 4G, 2600 MHz is also used, making it less suitable.
+Therefore, the FME connector is primarily used for all 2G and 3G modems.

 N-Connector or N-Type connectors